Zyxtis/Stratagem-Hotkey-Manager/README.md

 Driver Assistant: This feature introduces automatic gear shifting to enhance vehicle responsiveness and handling.
 Press W to shift to first gear and S to shift to reverse.
 Additionally, the script automatically deactivates this functionality when you press E (the vehicle exit key).

-Inventory Manager: Drop an iteam from your inventory with a single key press.
+Inventory Manager: Drop an item from your inventory with a single key press.

 Global Stratagems: Allows you to add Stratagems you constantly use, such as Resupply or Reinforce.
 These Stratagems will be automatically included in all existing or newly created profiles.